-The DP Host requires the following ports to be available on the host:
+The DP Host requires the following ports to be available on the host and accessible via any configured firewall rules:

 Port Description 80, 443 The DP Instance Web UI for end-user access.
 Port 80 is redirected to port 443 for SSL.
 By default, DataPlane configures a self-signed SSL certificate.
 Refer to Configuring DP Platform to configure your own certificate.
+You can change the default ports.
+See DataPlane Administration for the procedure to change the details of ports.
 8500 Used by Consul which handles the Docker container networking.
 This port is used internally in the DP instance deployment and does not need to be end-user accessible.